sgdheeban/WorkApp/WorkAppServer/README.md

 # WorkApp Server

 This is the main server module, which hosts the backend server logic for WorkApp project.
-This module contains the following :

 ## Sub-Components